 - A deeper understanding of different types of cyber vulnerability and how these might relate to risks to your business

-- Develop an understanding of the strategic and technical components needed for your organisation to manage cyber-security risks: processes, people and technology
+- Strategic and technical aspects needed for your organisation to manage cyber-security risks: processes, people and technology

 - Understand the role that ‘hot topics’ like encryption, AI and blockchain play in cyber-security